 Consolidation Method - The accounts of Berneslai Homes Ltd have been consolidated on a line by line basis with intragroup balances and transactions being eliminated in full on consolidation as per The Code.
-There is no statutory provision for Berneslai Homes' pension liability included with these Group Accounts.

 Penistone Grammar Trust

 Penistone Grammar Trust is a charity trust that is responsible for the running of Penistone Grammar Advanced Learning Centre (ALC) and associated buildings.
 The Council is sole trustee in Penistone Grammar Trust.